kunstmusik/pink/doc/ugen.md

 # Unit Generators

 Unit Generators are composable units of signal processing.
 The term comes from Max Matthews and was introduced in Music 3.
-In a 2011 interview with Geeta Dayal[1], Matthews says:
+In a 2011 [interview with Geeta Dayal](http://blog.frieze.com/max-mathews), Matthews says:

 "MUSIC 3 was my big breakthrough, because it was what was called a block diagram compiler, so that we could have little blocks of code that could do various things.
 One was a generalized oscillator … other blocks were filters, and mixers, and noise generators."